4.5. Configuring Presto#

 are optional except for top-level

 etc/ config.properties jvm.config catalog/ hive.properties <catalog-name>.properties

 This file is optional.
-Please refer to Oracle’s documentation of options that can be set here.
-Please refer to Tuning Presto for information about JVM options that are often useful when troubleshooting performance issues.
+Refer to Oracle’s documentation of options that can be set here.
+Refer to Tuning Presto for information about JVM options that are often useful when troubleshooting performance issues.

 Certain options, including

-<catalog-name> will be created.
-The file must contain the following:
+<catalog-name> is created.
+The file must contain the

 <catalog-name>.properties file.
 There can be more than one such file in the